phillip-alter/RPGInitiativeWeb/README.md

 ## Theoretical roadmap, in no particular order:

 * Add ability to change calendars to other popular settings, or add ability to make custom calendar
-* Reorganize and change the HTML so I can feel less bad about using someone else's code
+* Reorganize and change the HTML so I can feel less bad about having to use someone else's code
 * Ability to change character portraits and have them save
 * Save names
 * Rudimentary character sheets (for DM tracking purposes)